UofT-HPRC/galapagos/README.md

 Both the Docker Container and native install requires Xilinx Vivado to be installed.
 Current versions supported are 2018.1, 2018.2, 2018.3, 2019.1

+The Galapagos framework has been tested using Python 3.7.10, please have it installed.

 ## Docker Jupyter Tutorial